masx200/Gemini-CLI-UI/README.md

 ## Security & Tools Configuration

-**🔒 Important Notice**: All Gemini CLI tools are **disabled by default**.
+**🔒 Important Notice**: All qwen CLI tools are **disabled by default**.
 This prevents potentially harmful operations from running automatically.

 ### Enabling Tools

-To use Gemini CLI's full functionality, you'll need to manually enable tools:
+To use qwen CLI's full functionality, you'll need to manually enable tools:

 1. **Open Tools Settings** - Click the gear icon in the sidebar
 2. **Enable Selectively** - Turn on only the tools you need